YellowOnion/steam-runtime-tools/docs/steam-compat-tool-interface.md

 ## Launch options

-If a Steam game has user-specified launch options configured in its Properties, and they contain the special token `%command%`, then `%command%` is replaced by the entire command-line built up from the compatibility tools.
+If a Steam game or a shortcut to a non-Steam game has user-specified launch options configured in its Properties, and they contain the special token `%command%`, then `%command%` is replaced by the entire command-line built up from the compatibility tools.
 For example, if a compat tool named `Inner` requires